vadim9999/todo-app-nodejs/README.md

-If you want to run this project on local maching you shoud create json file with name default and
+If you want to run this project on local maching you should create folder with name `config` in root of project and inside of it create json file with name `default.json` and

 create property MYPRIVATEKEY with you name the second one MONGODB_URI link to you db